SomshubhraBose/CODSOFT_SomshubhraBose-/README.md

 3. RECOMMENDATION SYSTEM

-Description: Create a simple recommendation system that suggests items tousers based on their preferences.
+Description: Create a simple recommendation system that suggests items to users based on their preferences.
-              You can use techniques likecollaborative filtering or content-based filtering to recommendmovies, books, or products to users.
+              You can use techniques like collaborative filtering or content-based filtering to recommend movies, books, or products to users.